-If you have a question about your grade, please contact in writing (e.g., an email) the appropriate Professor (i.e., the Professor who taught you the material in question) and cc the PhD TA.
+If you have a question about your grade, please contact in writing (e.g., an email) the Professor.
 Your entire document will be reviewed.
 You may submit a request to review your assignment, recitation exercise, or exam only within the two-week period after the assignment/recitation exercise was due or the exam was taken.